Leave a Message

 Opening Perspective: Q4 in Context

-Palm Beach County closed out Q4 2025 with continued transaction activity and stable pricing, but with a noticeable change in tone.
+Palm Beach County closed out Q4 2025 with steady transaction volume and stable pricing, but with a noticeable evolution in how transactions are unfolding.
 While year-over-year metrics remained positive in several categories, decision-making slowed, negotiation re-entered the process, and results became more dependent on preparation and positioning.

-This Q4 overview builds on the broader themes outlined in my 2026 Palm Beach Market Outlook: A Shift, Not a Slowdown, which explores how buyer behavior, pricing strategy, and lifestyle priorities are shaping the market as we move forward.
+This Q4 overview builds on the broader themes outlined in my 2026 Palm Beach Luxury Real Estate Outlook: A Market That Moves Differently, which explores how buyer behavior, pricing strategy, and lifestyle priorities are shaping both Palm Beach Island and Palm Beach County as we move forward.

 Single-Family Homes: Sales Growth, Measured Pricing